Oneirocom/Magick/apps/docs/docs/developers/architecture overview/Architecture.md

 ---
 title: Architecture
-description: This is where you will find information relevant to the architecture of Thoth.
+description: This is where you will find information relevant to the architecture of magick.
 hide_table_of_contents: false
 ---